 For most people, the first solution that comes to mind when they encounter this problem is to restart their Mac.
 While this strategy may work, there is a relatively easy way to resolve the problem without terminating your workflow.
 You can resolve the Mojave Mission Control problem by trying the following fixes:

 Fix 1: Activate Mission Control

 Pressing F3 should launch Exposè/Mission Control, but sometimes nothing happens when you hit this key.
-To rectify this issue, activate Mission Control.
+To rectify t issue, activate Mission Control.

 By default, Mojave turns off Mission Control.
 So if you just updated to Mojave and you cannot access your Hot Corner or your windows just disappear, then you can go to System Preferences to activate Mission Control.
-Once you’re in System Preferences, select Mission Control, and then ensure the Dashboard feature is changed from ‘Off’ to ‘As Space’.
+Once you’re in System Preferences, select Mission Control, and then ensure that the Dashboard feature is set to ‘As Space’ instead of ‘Off’